jonahschlie/mini-gpt/README.md

 Only beyond **k > 22,000** does this trend reverse: too many tokens are specialized to the training data and cannot be applied effectively to the test data, resulting in no further score improvements.
 At this point, the training TPW (1.0458) indicates that BPE has effectively learned nearly every individual word in the training corpus.
 Consequently, the algorithm stops after three consecutive iterations without improvement and sets **k = 22,000** as the optimal value with respect to generalization.

 I am fully aware that such a high **k** is unusual for a corpus of this size, and it is primarily due to the strong stylistic consistency and limited vocabulary variance across Shakespeare’s texts.
 For this reason, I repeated the experiment with a modern corpus as the test dataset to see how far the tokenizer could generalize to contemporary language.
-It is important to note that, in practice, one would not use Shakespearean text when building a language model intended exclusively for
+It is important to note that, in practice, one would not use Shakespearean text when building a language model intended exclusively for modern english text generation.

 **2. Generalization Loss on Modern English (WikiText-2)** <br>
 Secondly, I repeated the same experiment using a **modern English dataset (WikiText-2)** as the test set.